Max Levchin: Politics

-Levchin was listed as one of the contributors to FWD.us, a Silicon Valley-based lobbying group spearheaded by Mark Zuckerberg and Joe Green.
+Levchin was listed as one of the contributors to FWD.us, a Silicon Valley–based lobbying group spearheaded by Mark Zuckerberg and Joe Green.
 The group is intended to concentrate on immigration liberalization for high-skilled immigrants to the United States, improvements to education, and facilitating technological breakthroughs with broad public benefits.
 Levchin also narrated his personal experience as an immigrant in a video released by the group.

-In 2013, amidst the controversy over mass surveillance and NSA espionage activities, Levchin defended the NSA.
-According to him, the agency was designed to protect the US from terrorism, so even if it oversteps its bounds, the public shouldn’t hate it.
-This opinion was opposed to that of many in the tech industry, including Michael Arrington who stated that NSA espionage does not stop terrorism - "it IS terrorism".
+In 2013, amidst the controversy over mass surveillance and NSA espionage activities, Levchin defended the NSA in opposition to views of many other tech entrepreneurs.
+According to him, the agency was designed to protect the US from terrorism, so even if it oversteps its bounds, the public should support it.

+Other activity

+Levchin arranged and financed the Levchin Prize which since 2016 rewards advancements in cryptography with a real-world impact.

 Personal life

 In 2008, Levchin married his longtime girlfriend, Nellie Minkova.
 He has two children.
+He lived in San Francisco from 2007 to 2019.
+In 2019, he listed his home in San Francisco for $7.25 million, which he originally purchased in 2007 for $5.3 million.